EmmyGames/GeneralGit/README.md

 Example: When defining a weapon, do **not** use `isReloading` and `isEquipping` if a weapon can't be both reloading and equipping.
 Define an enumeration named `WeaponState` and use a variable with this type named `WeaponState` instead.
 This makes it far easier to add new states to weapons.

 ##### Enums
-Enums use PascalCase and use singular names for enums, SCREAMING_CASE for their members.
-Exception: bit field enums should be plural.
+Enums use PascalCase and use singular names.
+Enum members use SCREAMING_CASE.
 Enums can be placed outside the class space to provide global access.

 Example:
 ```